Diol

 A diol is a chemical compound containing two hydroxyl groups (\sOH groups).
-An aliphatic diol is also called a glycol.
+An aliphatic diol may also be called a glycol.
 This pairing of functional groups is pervasive, and many subcategories have been identified.
+They are used as protecting groups of carbonyl groups, making them essential in synthesis of organic chemistry.

 The most common industrial diol is ethylene glycol.
 Examples of diols in which the hydroxyl functional groups are more widely separated include 1,4-butanediol HO\s(CH2)4\sOH and propylene-1,3-diol, or beta propylene glycol, HO\sCH2\sCH2\sCH2\sOH.

 Synthesis of classes of diols

 Geminal diols

 A geminal diol has two hydroxyl groups bonded to the same atom.
 These species arise by hydration of the carbonyl compounds.
 The hydration is usually unfavorable, but a notable exception is formaldehyde which, in water, exists in equilibrium with methanediol H2C(OH)2.
 Another example is (F3C)2C(OH)2, the hydrated form of hexafluoroacetone.
 Many gem-diols undergo further condensation to give dimeric and oligomeric derivatives.
 This reaction applies to glyoxal and related aldehydes.